Average house price in England and Wales increased 1% in August to reach £177,824, according to the latest index from the Land Registry.

 Overall over 82,600 residential properties in England and Wales lodged for registration in August ranging from £13,000 to £24.5 million.

-The biggest price increase was in London with a year on year rise of 21.6% and London also experienced the greatest monthly rise with growth of 2.7% in August.
+The biggest price increase was in property in London with a year on year rise of 21.6% and London also experienced the greatest monthly rise with growth of 2.7% in August.

 The North East saw the lowest annual price growth with a rise of 3% and both the South West and the North West saw the most significant monthly price fall of 0.1%.